Take an even greater leadership role with a doctorate in nursing practice

 Creighton’s College of Nursing, founded in the principles of the Jesuit Catholic tradition, encourages students to become creative scholars, reflective and compassionate practitioners, collaborative professionals and global citizens through personal and professional formation anchored in social justice.
 Our dedicated faculty create and share new knowledge to advance the discipline of nursing through teaching, service, research and professional practice.

 Many of our doctoral degrees offer flexibility, reliability and customization opportunities.
-Our Doctor of Nursing Practice, for example, is offered as a full- or part-time hybrid program that’s mainly online, making it easier to fit into your busy schedule.
+Our Doctor of Nursing Practice, for example, is offered as a full- or part-time online program, making it easier to fit into your busy schedule.

 Explore earning your doctorate in nursing practice